 For that reason, it’s probably not entirely necessary for you to hire a fancy accountant/tax preparer.
-You should probably consider filling out the 1040EZ form, as long as you meet some qualifications — you’re filing without dependents, you make less than $100,000 and your income only comes from certain sources.
+You should probably consider filling out Form 1040, as long as you meet some qualifications — you’re filing without dependents, you make less than $100,000 and your income only comes from certain sources.
 (There are more rules, which you can read about on the IRS website [source: IRS].)
 It’s probably going to save you loads of time and money to do it yourself online.

 6. Student Loan Interest